anon-real/contract-testing/README.md

 In this tutorial we will write two methods to test two scenarios.

 # First Scenario: Swap
-Let's the main scenario which swapping Tether for SigUSD.
+Let's test the main scenario which swapping Tether for SigUSD.
 Let's say the user wants to swap his 100 Tethers for 100 SigUSD.
 First let's make some dummy boxes:

 ### Swap Box
 ```scala